onyeka-hub/Project-15/README.md

 You will need TLS certificates to handle secured connectivity to your Application Load Balancers (ALB).

 1. Navigate to AWS ACM
-2. Request a public wildcard certificate for the domain name you registered in Freenom
+2. Request a public wildcard certificate for the domain name
-3. Use DNS to validate the domain name
+3. Use DNS to validate the domain name and validate by creating records when further actions are required
 4. Tag the resource

 ## Setup EFS